shehreendheda/katacoda-scenarios/rumcwv/step6.md

-Now that we’ve seen that Storedog is reporting unacceptable Core Web Vital scores, let’s fix it.

 Resolving this issue will involve using Datadog RUM in order to facilitate a familiar debugging workflow: verify the issue, make a code change to resolve it, and then ensure it was fixed.